Yield stress fluid flow in porous media

 The flow of yield stress fluids, viz. that require a minimal shear stress for flowing, is investigated in different heterogenous media (porous media, factures...).

 The presence of heterogeneities induces many different flowing regimes that we aim to characterize.

-on the relationship between adhesion and the rheology of the glue
+soft polymers on patterned substrates: the links between the level of adhesion and the large-strain rheology

 of the glue as well as the dynamical and spatial instabilities that emerge in certain ranges of velocities during peeling experiments.

 We use microtextured substrates as a tool to explore the fundamental mechanisms of energy dissipation

 as well as a possible means of controlling the adhesion force.